-- all announcements made to the market, and related information (including presentations provided to analysts or the media during briefings), are placed on the Company's website after they are released to the ASX; - some media briefings are web-cast, and are placed on the Company's website; and - the full texts of notices of meetings and associated explanatory material are placed on the Company's website.
+- some media briefings are web-cast, and are placed on the Company's website; and - the full texts of notices of meetings and associated explanatory material are placed on the Company's website.

 All of the above information is made available on the Company's website within one day of public release.